-So the first step to an organising project is to prepare your supplies (grab your free checklist of the essential tools for organising on the button below).
+So the first step to any organising project is to prepare your supplies (grab your free checklist of the essential organising tools on the button below).
 My own supplies included a vacuum cleaner, cleaning supplies, rubbish bag, measuring tape, notepad and pen.
 I then emptied every single thing out of the car and placed the items either in a box to be sorted through inside, or straight into the rubbish.
 I then gave the car a thorough vacuum, dust and clean.

 There's really nothing better than a clean car, right?

 The second step in the process is to make a list of those things that you always need when you're in the car, the items that you find yourself reaching for time and time again.
 My own list included some items that I already have in my handbag, but it's always good to have spares on hand when you're out and about.
 Here are my current car essentials:

 - hand sanitizer